krishaamer/green-filter-research/research/literature/sustainability.md

 Gómez-Baggethun et al. (2010) the history of the valuation of nature’s services goes back to the 18th century when David Ricardo and Jean Baptise say discussed nature’s *work*, however both considered it should be free.
 In 1997 Daily (1997) proposed the idea of ecosystem services and Costanza et al. (1997) attempted to assess the amount of ecosystem services provided.

+Le Provost et al. (2022) study shows *biodiversity* as one key factor to maintain delivery of ecosystem services.
+Noriega et al. (2018) attempts to quantify the ecosystem services (ES) provided by insects.
+While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.

 -   Leverhulme Centre for Nature Recovery (2023) should we put a price on nature?
 -   Is it time to leave utilitarian environmentalism behind?
 Muradian and Gómez-Baggethun (2021)